Tukks/Cogito/README.md

 WIP, do not use for important stuff

 ## TODO :
-Replace H2 database
+ - Replace H2 database
-Add type (movies, recipe, read it later) kanban board?
+ - kanban board or a way to organize things by theme? (don't hesitate to give idea)
+ - Store image and serve external image from the back
+ - mark as read/done ?

 ## Screenshot
 ![image](https://user-images.githubusercontent.com/5930169/206248167-ff68d6e7-197a-4785-afa8-4b9b8c534f84.png)
 ![image](https://user-images.githubusercontent.com/5930169/206248222-8d5b7353-bfa5-4e3e-a386-a5bbccd232da.png)